raphdelvillar/Moscord/README.md

 # BACKEND

 I've used microservice architecture.

+# REASON WHY I USED A MICRO-SERVICE ARCHITECTURE

 * This allows the developers to use different backends that is most familiar to them.
 This will reduce development time and increase productivity.